 Writing can happen anywhere in the house (or even in the garden).
 Placing notepads and pens around your home can be handy for when inspiration strikes!

-How to improve writing skills at home
+How to practice writing skills at home

 Explore some tips and ideas to improve their writing process from home…